Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 `a + c ⇒` [_nothing_]

-Of course, real-life chemistry would not allow two molecules to disappear without producing any other molecules.
+Of course, real-life chemistry would not allow a molecule to disappear without producing any other molecules.
 But our chemistry is imaginary, and so the programmer is free to postulate arbitrary “chemical laws.”

 To develop the chemical analogy further, we allow the “chemical soup” to contain many copies of each molecule.